Core Courses – 21 credits total (+ 3 credit required internship)

 This course provides students with a foundational understanding of the ways in which economic analysis can be applied to cultural institutions and heritage resources.
 The course will enable archaeologists and practitioners in cultural- and heritage-related fields to apply economic reasoning to issues in their fields and to become well-informed and critical consumers of economic analysis.

-Research Methodology (3 credits)
+Research Methods for Social Sciences (3 credits)

 GIS: Geographic Information System (1 credit)